dtransposed/Lagrange/_posts/2021-04-05-Mixed-Martial-Maths.md

 Rather than estimating air density at the cruising altitude (plane) and at sea level (car) separately, let's think about their ratio.
 Planes fly high - Mount Everest high.
 I know that climbers have difficulty breathing on the peak of the mountain due to lower oxygen density.
 This means that the density of the air decreases with altitude.
 Compared to the sea level, I am guessing the density ratio of $2$ (sea level to plane's cruising altitude).

-##### Cross section
+##### Cross-section

 Once again, we shouldn't care much for each value separately.
 Let us directly estimate the ratio!
-How many car cross sections can "fit" into a cross section of a plane?
+How many car cross-sections can "fit" into a cross-section of a plane?
 I am pretty sure that in terms of width, plane's round fuselage cross-section (I am neglecting the wings) could be occluded by three cars parked next to each other.
 Probably the same thing applies in the vertical dimension.
 If we stacked three cars on top of each other they could "cover" the plane horizontally.
 This means that the cross-section ratio is about $3 \cdot 3 = 9$

 <img src="/Users/damian/Documents/blog posts/MMM/Untitled Diagram-3.png" alt="image2" style="zoom:60%;" />